SveKul/HAWKI-Unity-Integration/README.md

 Domain=https://ki.th-koeln.de
 Model=gpt-4o

+Unity Version: 2022.3.30f1

 # Unity Configuration
+The application uses Newtonsoft.Json to deserialize the received JSON chunks.
+It is therefore necessary to install the corresponding Unity package.

 - Open unity's Package Manager (Window -> Package Manager)
 - Click on the "+" button.
 Select "Update package by name..."